 The overhand (webbing, adjusts) knot creates a variable length loop, a bight, in webbing.
 A sample file shows how to use this knot.

 If you are ambitious, you can use the Gear Builder to create your own knots.
-To do so, create the knot using the additional rope segment commands, save that image, and then using the image in the Gear Builder.
+To do so, create the knot using the additional rope segment commands, save that image, and then use the image in the Gear Builder.

 To connect a knot to a rope, drag the rope onto the knot.
-(You drop knots onto ropes.)
+(You cannot drop knots onto ropes.)

 Bends are knots that join two ropes.
 Since a bend cannot be tied in the middle of a rope, you must drop the end of a rope onto a bend.
 After connecting two ropes with a bend, you may find it helpful to Float the bend.
 See the note about knot colors and bends.